stakepoolplace/deepnet/README.md

-# Deeper Net: A Deep Learning Educational Framework
+# DeeperNet: A Deep Learning Educational Framework

 Welcome to Deeper Net, an educational deep learning framework designed to facilitate understanding and experimenting with neural networks.
 Deeper Net combines the power of Java 8 and JavaFX to offer a hands-on learning experience through interactive training interfaces and visual feedback.